Center Faculty and Staff

-|Deandra Little directs the Center for the Advancement of Teaching and Learning and is associate professor of English.
+|Associate Provost of Faculty Affairs Deandra Little oversees the Center for the Advancement of Teaching and Learning and is professor of English.
 She teaches courses on US literature, memoir and autobiography, and has also taught in the Honors program.
 Her scholarship focuses on educational development in higher ed, scholarship of teaching and learning, and teaching with images.
-In 2015-16, Deandra served as president for the POD Network in Higher Education, the North American association for university teaching and learning centers.
+Deandra served as Vice President for the International Consortium of Educational Development (2017-2020), and is a former president of the POD Network in Higher Education, the North American association for university teaching and learning centers.
 In 2011-2014, she was associate editor of the International Journal for Academic Development.
 Though happy to discuss most teaching and learning topics, she is particularly interested in course and assignment design, discussion leading, grading and feedback, and supporting faculty across their careers.

 See a list of previous CATL Directors & Associate Directors.